 Duration: 6 months.

-Treatment: Donated stem cells, neurogenesis-induced therapy, additional nutrient support.
+Treatment: Stem cell infusions, neurogenesis-induced therapy, and additional nutrient support.

 “I was diagnosed 6 months ago with tinnitus, which was caused by audio trauma or loud noise on the lateral of my left ear and yeah, after research, I decided to come and to try stem cells in order to alleviate or to solve this problem.
 Swiss Medica is really focusing on trying to get you better, not just to sell you stem cells, which is a great advantage when you compare it with other stem cell clinics.
 Staff was great, very professional, with a lot of experience and I felt that every day they were actually trying to solve my problem, not just to give me stem cells and send me home.
 Yeah, I would definitely recommend stem cells.
 So, it’s not just stem cells, you’re getting some other nutrients, amino acids, some special medications for inducing neurogenesis and fixing the neurological problem, which tinnitus is.”